How Elasticsearch Helps to Build Advanced Search Engines on E-commerce Sites

 - Multitenancy - the ability to organize several different fuzzy search engines within the same Elasticsearch object.
 It can come in handy for creating multi-language systems and other similar tasks.

 - Operational stability.
-With each data change, logging occurs on several cluster’s cells at once to achieve high fault tolerance.
-Data’ll be distributed in such a way that if one of the nodes fails, the information won’t be lost, and the advanced search engine itself will continue to work without interference.
+With each data change, several cells of the cluster are logged at once to achieve high fault tolerance.
+Data will be distributed in such a way that if one of the nodes fails, the information won’t be lost, and the advanced search engine itself will continue to work without interference.

 - Real-time indexing.
 The new data is being indexed without the obvious need to completely rebuild the Elasticsearch index.

 - No schema.
-Elasticsearch provides the opportunity of loading a regular JSON object which’ll index all the information (by itself, as the matter of fact!); also, it’ll include the data in the search database.
+Elasticsearch provides the opportunity of loading a regular JSON object, which indexes all the information (by itself, as the matter of fact!); also, it includes the data in the search database.
 It’s really smart and convenient because you don’t have to bother yourself with a data structure (or, at least, there is no need to pay extra attention to the issue) for quick prototyping.